eitansuez/scenarios-envoy/basics/minimal/index.md

 Envoy does not yet know how to route the request.

-To stop envoy, bring the process back to the foreground with `fg`, then press `ctrl+c`.
+To stop Envoy, bring the process back to the foreground with `fg`, then press `ctrl+c`.